 Once you begin to recognise their body language, you will be able to respond in a helpful way to help strengthen your friendship.
 Getting down on their level, talking in a quiet and calm tone, and moving slowly (no sudden movements or grabbing!) will all help win their trust.
 Rabbits are prey animals, hence are naturally programmed to be wary.
 Luckily they are also super inquisitive, so with gentle interaction we can draw out this aspect of their personality and end up with a cheeky and confident friend.

-Calici-virus (also known as RHD - Rabbit Haemorraghic Disease) is a highly contagious disease that causes internal bleeding resulting in a painful death.
-The good news is that rabbits can be vaccinated against two of the three strains of calici-virus in Australia.
-This is generally done over the age of 10 weeks.
+Calicivirus (also known as RHD - Rabbit Haemorraghic Disease) is a highly contagious disease that causes internal bleeding resulting in a painful death.
+The good news is that rabbits can be vaccinated against two of the three pathogenic strains of calicivirus in Australia.
 Please see our Calicivirus section for more information.
 You can contact me regarding discounted vaccination options.

 Myxomatosis is also highly contagious and most often fatal.
 This is predominently carried by blood sucking insects such as mosquitos and ticks.
 Whilst there is a vaccine, unfortunately the Australian government has not authoirised its use within Australia - this is because its a 'live' vaccine which means immunity can be passed on and could result in a wild population carrying immunity.
 At this time, the best way to protect your rabbit is to control the insects in its environment - eg. flyscreen hutches, use Coopex (a residual insecticide).